- » Key resources and services

 Study of environment on Aboriginal resilience and child health (SEARCH)

 The Study of environment on Aboriginal resilience and child health (SEARCH) is a major research program investigating the health and wellbeing of Aboriginal children living in urban communities in New South Wales.
-The research is a collaboration between the Coalition for Research to Improve Aboriginal Health (CRIAH) Steering Group (comprising the Aboriginal Health and Medical Research Council and the Sax Institute), the NSW Department of Health, the University of Sydney and Aboriginal Medical Services across New South Wales.
+The goal of the program is to help identify barriers to best practice primary care for urban Aboriginal children and to develop strategies to deal with these.

 The main objective of SEARCH is to obtain detailed descriptions of the health of Aboriginal infants, children, adolescents, and families in these urban settings.
 Families will be recruited from Aboriginal Medical Services across NSW to participate in a cross-sectional study of 800 families in urban and large regional centres, and a prospective longitudinal cohort study of the 800 families over 5-20 years.